imzqqq/chat/website/spec/content/server-server-api.md

 key digital signatures.
 The request method, target and body are signed by wrapping them in a JSON object and signing it using the JSON signing algorithm.
-The resulting signatures are added as an Authorization header with an auth scheme of `X-Chat`.
-Note that the target field should include the full path starting with `/chat/...`, including the `?` and any query parameters if present, but should not include the leading `https:`, nor the destination server's hostname.
+The resulting signatures are added as an Authorization header with an auth scheme of `X-Matrix`.
+Note that the target field should include the full path starting with `/_matrix/...`, including the `?` and any query parameters if present, but should not include the leading `https:`, nor the destination server's hostname.